I’ve Started to Notice Cognitive Symptoms… Now What?

 One of the most common mistakes is trying to change everything immediately.

-This often leads to overwhelm, and little consistency.
+This often leads to overwhelm and lack of consistency.

 A more effective approach is to: